iot-lab/iot-lab-gateway/DOCKER.md

 Docker Image of iot-lab-gateway
 ===============================

-The included Dockerfile includes all the necessary dependencies listed in [INSTALL.md](INSTALL.md), without you having to install them on your host machine.
+The provided Dockerfile builds a Docker image that installs all the necessary dependencies listed in [INSTALL.md](INSTALL.md), without you having to install them on the host machine.

-The only prerequisite before running the image for the first time is installing udev rules on the host.
-The udev rules create a subdirectory /dev/iotlab
+The only prerequisite on the host before running the container for the first time is to install udev rules on the host, which is done with:

     python setup.py udev_rules_install

+Alternatively,

+    make setup-udev-rules
+    udevadm control --reload

+The udev rules create a subdirectory /dev/iotlab which will be populated once a supported board is plugged.

 For the following commands sudo might be needed depending on whether your user is in the `docker` group:

-To build the image :
+To build the image (need to be done only once, unless you modify the Dockerfile):

     make build-docker-image